marshall7m/terraform-aws-infrastructure-live-ci/README.md

 1. Clone this repo by running the CLI command: `git clone https://github.com/marshall7m/terraform-aws-infrastructure-live-ci.git`
 2. Within your CLI, change into the root of the repo
 3. Ensure that the environment variables from the `docker-compose.yml` file's `environment:` section are set.
-For a description of the `TF_VAR_*` variables, see the `tests/unit/variables.tf` and `tests/integration/variables.tf` files.
+For a description of the `TF_VAR_*` variables, see the `tests/unit/variables.tf` and `tests/e2e/variables.tf` files.
-4. Run `docker-compose run --rm unit /bin/bash` to set up a docker environment for unit testing or run `docker-compose run --rm integration /bin/bash` to set up a docker environment for integration testing.
+4. Run `docker-compose run --rm unit /bin/bash` to set up a docker environment for unit testing or run `docker-compose run --rm e2e /bin/bash` to set up a docker environment for e2e testing.
 The command will create an interactive shell within the docker container.
 5. Run tests within the `tests` directory

 ```
 NOTE: All Terraform resources will automatically be deleted during the PyTest session cleanup.
 If the provisioned resources are needed after the PyTest execution,
-use the `--skip-tf-destroy` flag (e.g. `pytest tests/integration --skip-tf-destroy`).
+use the `--skip-tf-destroy` flag (e.g. `pytest tests/e2e --skip-tf-destroy`).
 BEWARE: If the resources are left alive after the tests, the AWS account may incur additional charges.
 ```

 ### Local GitHub Actions Workflow